 If you want to hear more about what I learned from this project, watch the 30 minute video.

 This new world of work means that we all have to constantly dance between our work teams, communities, and networks.
 But when we are faced with a complex problem it’s too late to start engaging in a community of practice or building a knowledge network.
 These have to be in place beforehand.
 This approach is a challenge for many people who are too busy in their own workplace to look outside.
 But it is essential, and this is becoming clear to many business leaders.
 They just don’t know how and where to start.

 Developing individual skills, like PKM, is a good start.
-Then changing daily habits, like working out loud, shows that the organization values knowledge sharing.
+Then changing daily habits, like narrating your work, shows that the organization values knowledge sharing.
 Finally, many of our organizational practices have to be removed or changed, in order to shift away from the still dominant scientific management framework to a networked management approach.